Lisawade1/lightcinema/README.md

-# lightcinema
+# Light Cinema

-this is a smart contact for a cinema to watch movies and make payments with ether functions in the smartcontact set price of the token view the account token balance mint more token buy token buy the customer customer movie purchase abliity for customer to return token for ether addition of new movies removal of old movies ability of owner to withdraw ether from the contract
+This smart contract lets users watch movies by purchasing the Movies (MC) token, which they can use to pay for movie cards.

+## Functionality

+The contract provides the following functionality:

+- Set the price of the MC token
+- View the account balance of every user
+- Mint more tokens if needed
+- Buy/Purchase MC tokens
+- Purchase movie cards with MC tokens
+- Return tokens and receive Ether
+- Create new movies
+- Remove old movies
+- Owner can withdraw the ether from the contract